FH-Cloud-Computing/website/docs/exercises/4-prometheus/index.md

 ## Querying Prometheus

 Prometheus is running and gathering its own metrics.
-You can check the successful metrics scraping bynavigating to Status &rarr; Targets.
+You can check the successful metrics scraping by navigating to Status &rarr; Targets.
 You can also visualize the gathered metrics from the Graph interface by clicking the `- insert metric at cursor -` dropdown.
 For example, you can add the `prometheus_http_requests_total` metric to show the HTTP requests Prometheus has received on each endpoint:

 ![A screenshot of Prometheus showing the interface with the prometheus_http_requests_total metric selected and a graph displayed below.
 The graph contains multiple growing lines, one for each HTTP endpoint.](prometheus-http-requests.png)